internetofwater/docs.geoconnex.us/docs/reference/data-formats/jsonld/primer/location-oriented.md

 }
 ```

-Here, we simply declare that the location we have been working with is subjectOf of a Dataset with a name, description, and URL where information about the dataset can be found.
+Here, we simply declare that the location we have been working with is `subjectOf` of a Dataset with a name, description, and URL where information about the dataset can be found.

-However, it is often useful to include much more details metadata.
+However, it is often useful to include much more metadata about the details of the dataset.
 This allows users to
  * Filter for your data using more standardized names for variables, and by temporal coverage and resolution
  * Determine if they want to use that data based on the methods used (such as whether it is observed or modeled/forecasted data)

 <details >
 <summary>
-Dataset section with Detailed Metadata
+An example dataset section with more detailed metadata
 </summary>
 ```json
 {